QuaCaTeam/quaca/docs/tutorials/mainfile.md

 };
 ```
 Now we need to tell CMake how to build this executable.
-Create a file called `CMakeLists.txt` inside the `Tutorial/` folder and write the following in it
+Create a file called `CMakeLists.txt` inside the `Tutorial/` folder containing the following lines of code:
 ```cmake
 # add executable
 add_executable(Tutorial